 Pupil questionnaires and interviews are also conducted throughout the year so that the children have a say in how the Academy improves.
 We know that the formation of the School Council and the active participation of our pupils will sow the seeds for a more sophisticated understanding of democracy in the future.

 Class elected School council

 In September, children return to school and preparations begin to elect a school council.
-The children, from year 2 – 6, who would like to run for council are asked to prepare a manifesto which they then present to the class.
-Children are invited to vote for a male and a female candidate in a secret ballot.
+The children, who would like to run for council are asked to prepare a manifesto which they then present to the class.
+Children are invited to vote for two candidates in a secret ballot.
 The ballot is counted and verified by two members of staff and the class are informed of the elected councilors.

 Minutes are fed back to classes, who then have an opportunity to give suggestions to be taken back to the next meeting.

 Opportunities for children to lead their own learning